kgupta2789/AMinVR/README.md

 ## Aknowledgements:

-This research is supported by the HumaneAI Net, the DFKI (German Research Centre for Artificial Intelligence) and the LMU Munich.
+This research is supported by the HumaneAI Net, the DFKI (German Research Centre for Artificial Intelligence), the University of Auckland, and the LMU Munich.